Visa policy of Fiji: Online Visa

-Citizens of other countries have the option to obtain an Online Visa.
+Citizens of other countries must obtain an Online Visa.

 Visa types

 There are 2 types of visa: single-entry and multiple-entry.
 A single-entry visa is intended for one visit within 3 months.
 A multiple-entry visa is intended for multiple visits within 12 months.
 The documents required depend on the type of visit and must be submitted prior to travel.

 Visitor statistics

-Most visitors arriving to Fiji were from the following countries of nationality:
+Most visitors arriving in Fiji were from the following countries of nationality: